Tasking

 Synchronization also occurs if we move the task to a separate package.
 In

-the example below, we declare a task T
+the example below, we declare a task T in the package

-package Simple_Sync_Pkg is task T; end Simple_Sync_Pkg;
+package Simple_Sync_Pkg is

 This is the corresponding package body:

-'ed by the main procedure, the task T
+Because the package is with'ed by the main procedure, the task T

 defined in the package will become a subtask of the main task.
 For example:

-with Simple_Sync_Pkg; procedure Test_Simple_Sync_Pkg is begin null; -- Will wait here until all tasks -- have terminated end Test_Simple_Sync_Pkg;
+-- Will wait here until all tasks

 As soon as the main subprogram returns, the main task synchronizes with any